David Multon Trophy: SET SUBJECT 'LANDSCAPES

 Send up to 3 minutes of video, and up to 3 minutes of AV by WeTransfer to dcccomps@yahoo.com

-1) REQUIREMENT FOR SET SUBJECT “GARDEN FLOWERS”
+1) REQUIREMENT FOR SET SUBJECT “LANDSCAPES”

 NOTE - The image may be realistic or artistic but remember that the point of the competition is to encourage creativity.

-2) DEFINITION of ‘Garden Flowers’:
+2) DEFINITION of ‘Landscape’:

 3) LIMITATIONS: For the purposes of this competition.